A Tale of Two Efficient and Informative Negative Sampling Distributions: Introduction

 \section{Introduction}

-Neural Networks (NN) have successfully pushed the boundaries of many application tasks, such as image or text classification \cite{wang2017residual,yao2019graph}, speech recognition \cite{dong2018speech} and recommendation systems~\cite{zhang2015character,medini2019extreme}.
+Neural Networks (NN) have successfully pushed the boundaries of many application tasks, such as image or text classification \citep{wang2017residual,yao2019graph}, speech recognition \citep{dong2018speech} and recommendation systems~\citep{zhang2015character,medini2019extreme}.
 Many hard AI problems are currently modeled as massive multiclass or multilabel problems leading to a drastic improvement over prior work.
-For example, popular NLP models predicts the best word, given the full context observed so far.
-Such models are becoming the state-of-the-art.
-Recommendation systems and related Information Retrieval (IR) problems are classical examples of machine learning with outrageously large outputs~\cite{medini2019extreme,jain2019slice}.
-In IR, given the user query, the task is to predict few relevant documents (or products) from among hundreds of millions possible documents, a typical machine learning problem with massive output space.
+For example, popular NLP models predict the best word, given the full context observed so far.
+Such models are becoming state-of-the-art.
+Recommendation systems and related Information Retrieval (IR) problems are classical examples of machine learning with outrageously large outputs~\citep{medini2019extreme,jain2019slice}.
+In IR, given the user query, the task is to predict few relevant documents (or products) from among hundreds of millions of possible documents, a typical machine learning problem with massive output space.

-Owing to the significance of the problem, \emph{machine learning with large output space} or alternatively also known as \emph{extreme classification} is a field in itself~\cite{bengio2019extreme}.
-A large number of classes naturally brings a new set of computational and memory challenge.
+Owing to the significance of the problem, \emph{machine learning with large output space} or alternatively also known as \emph{extreme classification} is a field in itself~\citep{bengio2019extreme}.
+A large number of classes naturally brings a new set of computational and memory challenges.

-Fortunately, with access to our powerful Graphic Processing Unit (GPU)~\cite{owens2008gpu}, training processes of large models have been accelerated heavily.
+Fortunately, with access to powerful Graphics Processing Unit (GPU)~\citep{owens2008gpu}, the training processes of large models have been accelerated heavily.
 That is because GPUs have a unique advantage for matrix multiplication, which usually requires a cubic time algebraic operation ($\mathcal{O}(N^3)$) and is the major and costly building block of NN computations.
-However, the number of concurrent operations required in large matrix multiplications for classification with extensive number of classes has reached a limit for further speedups even using GPUs.
+However, the number of concurrent operations required in large matrix multiplications for classification with an extensive number of classes has reached a limit for further speedups even using GPUs.